Browser does not support script.

 This research group is led by Dr Robert Edgar.

-The Hauntology and Spectrality group has been established to reflect and unify the existing research in the School of Humanities and beyond.
+The Hauntology and Spectrality group was established in 2022 to reflect and unify research in the School of Humanities and the wider York St John research community.
+The group includes research students and scholars and practitioners from outside York St John University.

 Hauntology: